ranjithwingrider/openebs-docs/docs/minio.md

   kubectl apply -f https://raw.githubusercontent.com/ranjithwingrider/solution-app/master/minio-standalone-cstor.yaml
   ```

-This will create a MinIO application on cStor volume with a replication of 3 and capacity of 10Gi on cStor pool.
+This will create a MinIO application on cStor volume with 3 replicas and capacity of 10Gi on cStor pool.

 **In Distributed mode:**

 The cStor volume can be provisioned using the following steps.

-- Creating cStor pool creation.
+- Creating cStor pools.
-  This will create a StoragePoolClaim which will define multiple storage pools. cStor StoragePoolClaim can be created using the steps provided [here](https://docs.openebs.io/docs/next/ugcstor.html#creating-cStor-storage-pools).
+  This will create a StoragePoolClaim, which will define multiple storage pools. cStor StoragePoolClaim can be created using the steps provided [here](https://docs.openebs.io/docs/next/ugcstor.html#creating-cStor-storage-pools).
 For example, the SPC name used in this example is `cstor-disk-pool`.
-This has to be mentioned in the Storage Class which is going to be created in the next step.
+This has to be mentioned in the Storage Class, which is going to be created in the next step.
 MinIO in distributed mode can be able to perform replication by itself, so only one replica at storage level is enough.
-MinIO on cStor will give medium performance and can be able to do resize of volume and snapshot and clone capability.
+MinIO on cStor will give a medium performance and can be able to do resize of volume and snapshot and clone capability.
 - Creating a cStor StorageClass
-   The StorageClass uses StoragePoolClaim name created in the previous step, replicaCount which defines the number of storage volume replicas and other required [storage policies](https://docs.openebs.io/docs/next/ugcstor.html#cstor-storage-policies).
+   The StorageClass uses StoragePoolClaim name created in the previous step, replicaCount, which defines the number of storage volume replicas and other required [storage policies](https://docs.openebs.io/docs/next/ugcstor.html#cstor-storage-policies).
 StorageClass can be created using the steps provided [here](https://docs.openebs.io/docs/next/ugcstor.html#creating-cStor-storage-class).
 For example, StorageClass used in this example is `openebs-sc-rep1`.
 Use this SC name in the application deployment command.
-The replica count mentioned in this StorageClass is 1.
+The replica count mentioned in this StorageClass is one (1).
 - Launch MinIO application using the following command.
 You may change the StorageClass name as per the one created in the previous step.
   ```
   helm install --name=minio-test --set mode=distributed,accessKey=myaccesskey,secretKey=mysecretkey,persistence.storageClass=openebs-sc-rep1,service.type=NodePort,persistence.enabled=true  stable/minio